 Risk and fraud decisioning isn’t perfect, if it was, the process of identifying which consumers you should do business with would be simple.
 A particular challenge is the age-old concept of the ‘thin file’ – individuals for whom you don’t have any history or who have ‘fallen through the cracks’.
 Until now, data vendors have struggled with this population.
 However, things are changing.

-As part of the run up to Credit Awareness Week (18-22 March), credit reporting company Experian has published a new report identifying that there are 5.8 million people in the UK who are virtually invisible to the credit industry because there is little or no information available about their financial histories1.
+New research from credit reporting company Experian has revealed that there are over 5 million people in the UK who are virtually invisible to the financial system, because there is insufficient information available about their financial track record.1

 In the absence of sufficient information to make a decision, this ‘invisible population’ or ‘credit invisibles’ can often either be excluded from mainstream financial services or be forced to pay premium rates on products such as loans, credit cards and mortgages.
 This is usually because, without any historical credit information, lenders will increase product pricing to offset the perceived increase in risk.

 However, there are two distinct areas where great progress has been made to overcome this issue.
 The first, perhaps obviously, is in the use of a greater variety of data sources - the Experian report references rental, utilities and open banking data to start to fill the gaps.
 This will certainly help but will it go far enough?
 Other non-financial datasets hold the key to providing a fuller view, from social media profiles to device information.
 As machine learning and AI decisioning develops, the mass of data from these channels will be de-crypted and fed into the process, clearly helping decisioning in specific demographics.